archlinux/infrastructure/docs/email.md

 As we prefer to use user friendly addresses such as `privacy@archlinux.org` for communication a postfix alias is configured in `/etc/postix/aliases`.

-For a new Gitlab service desk project, add a new alias to `/etc/postfix/aliases` as:
+For a new GitLab Service Desk project, add a new alias to `/etc/postfix/aliases` as:

 ```
 foobar: gitlab+<group>-<project>-<project-id>-issue-@archlinux.org